-Demographic indicators for the City of Smithville are shown above which have been sourced from the 2030 Comprehensive Plan.
+Demographic indicators, sourced from the 2030 Comprehensive Plan, are shown above.

 The City's largest employers are the Smithville School District, Saint Luke's Hospital, and Cosentino's Price Chopper.
 The City's economy is strong, with the top taxpayers being the Price Chopper, Evergy, Heritage Tractor, Coleman Equipment, and Major Lumber.
 The Kansas City Metropolitan area is considered broad and diverse, and the City's recent growth will likely lead to future commercial development.